AnuragSinghChaudhary/kickoff/readme.md

-# 💰 Module 3: 12-Month Technical Budget (Updated for 2025 Brief)
+# 💰 Module 3: 12-Month Technical Budget

 ### 🎯 Goal
 Estimate and allocate the €500,000 seed budget to build a fully functional, scalable MVP of ExecAI within 12 months.